-J. Otavio Thompson is the Hospitality Program Manager.
+J. Otavio Thompson is the Hospitality and Technology Program Manager.
+He manages the Hospitality Ambassador program, homeless outreach, and all the technology efforts of the organization, including the NoMa Connected WiFi project.
 He is a D.C. native and has had a lifelong interest in economic development, urban planning, architecture, and being a part of D.C.’s continuing economic revival.
-He served his country in the U.S. Army for 8 years as a Satellite Communications Network Coordinator.
+He served his country in the U.S. Army for eight years as a Satellite Communications Network Coordinator.
 Otavio has a bachelor’s degree in Management Studies from the University of Maryland.

 Contact J. Otavio Thompson

 Rachid Rabbaa is the Business Manager.
 His responsibilities include accounting, office management, and administrative support to the BID president.
 Prior to joining NoMa BID, Rachid served as a Grant Administrator for the Fund for Global Human Rights, supporting human rights organizations in three regions of Africa – North Africa, West Africa, and the Great Lakes.
 He also served as a Director of Financial Aid and Registrar at ITT Technical Institute in Oakland, CA, managing financial aid programs including Pell Grants, work study, federal and private student loans, and scholarships.
 Rachid holds a bachelor’s degree in International Business and Finance from Temple University in Philadelphia, PA.
 He enjoys international travel, visiting a different country every year with his wife, Lucy.

 Robert Walker — Team Leader – Joined NoMa BID in 2008 after successfully completing a rigorous three-month on-the-job training program facilitated by Project Empowerment.
 He typically works during the afternoons and evenings in the area surrounding Union Station.
 Contact Robert